Amsterdam-Internships/Text_Simplification/README.md

 # Automatic Text Simplification for Low Resource Languages using a Pivot Approach
-#TODO!

-This repository contains the code to run a pivot-based text simplification for the dutch medical domain.
+This repository contains the code to run a pivot-based text simplification for the Dutch medical domain.
 It trains 3 models:
 -1st model: Translates complex dutch sentences to complex english sentences -2nd Model: Simplifies complex english sentences to simple english sentences -3rd Model: Translates simple english sentences to simple dutch sentences